OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Horizon 1
 **Approx. next month**

-See progress by reviewing [priority tickets](https://github.com/OpenTechFund/opentech.fund/labels/priority) for the current milestone ([2019-Q2](https://github.com/OpenTechFund/opentech.fund/milestone/1)) and/or todo list on the [main project board](https://github.com/OpenTechFund/opentech.fund/projects/2).
+See progress by reviewing [priority tickets](https://github.com/OpenTechFund/opentech.fund/labels/priority) for the current milestone ([2019-Q3]https://github.com/OpenTechFund/opentech.fund/milestone/2)) and/or todo list on the [main project board](https://github.com/OpenTechFund/opentech.fund/projects/2).

 ### Dev goals
-_From priority tickets within the current milestone ([2019-Q2 +priority](https://github.com/OpenTechFund/opentech.fund/issues?page=2&q=is%3Aopen+is%3Aissue+label%3Apriority+milestone%3A2019-Q2&utf8=%E2%9C%93))_
+_From priority tickets within the current milestone ([2019-Q3 +priority](https://github.com/OpenTechFund/opentech.fund/issues?page=2&q=is%3Aopen+is%3Aissue+label%3Apriority+milestone%3A2019-Q3&utf8=%E2%9C%93))_

-* Curate issues for the June [mini-sprint](https://github.com/OpenTechFund/opentech.fund/labels/todd_mini_sprint)
-* Define overall goals for summer sprints and kick-off discovery process
+* Complete discovery and scoping for summer sprints
-* Implement basic automation for manager tasks (ie move an application into a new state upon defined conditions)
-* Refine the major workflow and UI features from the recently deployed winter sprints
-* Identify and address what needs to be done to make the app as non-OTF specific as possible
+* Creation of summer sprint tickets that focus on post approval workflows (project approval forms, contracting, payment requests, and regular project reporting)
+* Deploy API access for both users and projects
-* Ability for managers and reviewers to apply pre-defined and on-the-fly classifiers to submissions
+* Deploy ability for staff to apply labels to submissions (meta)
-* More capabilities for authors, reviewers, and managers to modify previously posted submissions, reviews, determinations, and comments (ie edit, delete, change visibility, revert to previous state, etc)
-* Refinement of the partner functions that allow non-applicants to submit reviews and edit submissions
-* Release first API version at api.opentech.fund with both authenticated endpoints for applications and public endpoints for meta data
-* Improve the handling of private files
-* Begin to introduce deadlines to various actions and content (ie for responding to determinations or submitting reviews)
-* Add additional user account security features (ie MFA, hacked passwords, etc)
-* Finish data migration from old app to current app, shutdown old app
+* Deploy first set of automation functions
 * Performance and bug fixes always

-From non-priority tickets in the current milestone ([2019-Q2 -priority](https://github.com/OpenTechFund/opentech.fund/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+-label%3Apriority+milestone%3A2019-Q2+))
+From non-priority tickets in the current milestone ([2019-Q3 -priority](https://github.com/OpenTechFund/opentech.fund/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+-label%3Apriority+milestone%3A2019-Q3+))

 * Harmonize the viability definitions and implement the same options for comments, reviews, and submissions
 * Introduce an optional survey for applicants to complete post final-determination